-To determine the current state of software and hardware components, the network state is first assessed using the DCP Scan.
-Then, the I-PC programmatically contacts the PLC via the Siemens TIA-Portal Openness API [25].
+To determine the current state of the software and hardware components, the network state is first assessed using the DCP Scan.
+Then, the I-PC programmatically contacts the PLC via the Siemens TIA portal Openness API [26].

-The DCP "Identify All" command is initially broadcasted over the Ethernet network connected to the test PC.
+The DCP "Identify All" command is initially broadcasted over the PROFINET network connected to the test PC.
+PROFINET (Process Field Network) is an industrial Ethernet standard which is widely used in industrial automation applications for real-time communication between industrial devices such as PLCs, sensors, actuators and other automation components.
 This command, illustrated in Figure 4, helps identify PROFINET devices physically connected to the network and supporting the DCP protocol.
-These devices, once found, return hardware information such as device name, IP address, firmware version, and MAC address via the DCP "GET" command.
+These devices, once found, return hardware information such as the device name, IP address, firmware version and MAC address via the DCP "GET" command.